exoplatform/exo-documentation/docs/GettingStarted.rst

 My spaces : Contains folders from the spaces in which you are a member.

-Others : displays "Users" folder if you are a regular member and other folders relatef to admins if you have the admin role.
+Others : displays "Users" folder if you are a regular member and other administrative folders if you belong to administrators group.

 To connect to a cloud drive account, you must use use the icon |image248|.